 Seven years separated the first book of The Unicorn Chronicles from the second, and seven more years separated the second from the third.
 Some of the children it was initially marketed to have now graduated from college.
 Fortunately, the fourth book took only two years to come out.

 J. K. Rowling intended to release a new Harry Potter book once a year, and was successful for the first few years in keeping this up, but ended up with a four-year gap between books 4 and 5, likely due to the production of the films starting during that time.
 The so-called "three-year summer" is considered to be a factor in the massive boom in Harry Potterfanfic that began around this time.
 The fifth book contains what may be a sideways reference to this, when Harry feels like summer has been dragging on forever, and is eager for something to actually, finally, happen.
 The remainder of the series had a slightly slower pace than the original four, but was still consistent, with books five six and seven each having a roughly two year gap.

 Captain Underpants has suffered this.
 The first five books came out on a yearly basis (1997-2001).
-Books six and seven (a two-parter) both came out in 2003 (Although 2002 had a spin-off book and activity book).
+Books six and seven (a two-parter) both came out in 2003 (although 2002 had a spin-off book and activity book).
 Book eight came out in 2006.
 Author Dav Pilkey then took a couple years off writing to take care of his ill father, and after two spin-off books in 2010 and 2011 respectively, book nine and book ten (a two-parter) both came out in 2012 and 2013 respectively, and it has been promised the series will return to a yearly basis.

 Strange Fate, the tenth book in the Night World series by LJ Smith, was originally slated to come out in the summer of 1998.
 This book was meant to introduce the final Wild Power and was slated to be the second-to-last book in the series.
 As of October 2012, Smith is still writing Strange Fate, making Amazon's pre-orders for it in 2011 both confusing and frustrating.
 What makes this more frustrating was the finale of the series originally intended to include the Apocalypse, in which all four of the Wild Powers came together on January 1, 2000, to fight evil.
 Smith intended to finish the series before 2000 to make this scenario more plausible.
 When the year 2000 came and went in real time, Smith made the decision to completely scrap that storyline and rewrite it so that it took place after the Apocalypse.
 What's more, Smith had decided that because of the delays that Strange Fatewill be the final book in the Night World series, canceling the eleventh book idea that was meant to wrap up the series.

 The Assassin King, Book 6 of the Symphony of Ages, was released in 2006.
 After seven years without any further word on the series, Book 7 is finally rumored to be scheduled for an August, 2013 release.
 It was ultimately released in 2014, with Book 8 following the next year.

 The Power of Five: One book was released a year between 2005 and 2008 (albeit with a few months' difference).
 As of April 2011, Anthony Horowitz wass about to start Oblivion and was aiming for a 200,000 word count, stating that it could be "years" before it materialises.